theSatvik/theSatvik/README.md

 ## Some Statistics About Me
 <br>
-*NOTE: Top languages does not indicate my skill level , it's a github metric of which languages I have the most code on github, it's a new feature of
+*NOTE: Top languages does not indicate my skill level , it's a github metric of which languages I have the most code on github .

 ![Satvik's github stats](https://github-readme-stats.vercel.app/api?username=theSatvik&&show_icons=true&title_color=ffffff&icon_color=35F622&text_color=FCFBFB&bg_color=0B2A08)